How much do you know about what happens on your website?

-Like Analytify, Google Analytics by MonsterInsights brings Google Analytics charts and stats into your WordPress dashboard.
-And again like Analytify, it comes in both free and premium versions.
+Google Analytics by MonsterInsights brings Google Analytics charts and stats into your WordPress dashboard.
+It comes in both free and premium versions.
 I’ll discuss what you get with the free version first, and then give you some reasons you might want to go premium.

 First off, the free version will help you actually set up Google Analytics tracking by helping you add the asynchronous Google Analytics code.
 It will also let you exclude certain user roles from showing up in Google Analytics reports, which is great for ensuring your own visits don’t muck up your stats.

 Once you’ve got accurate statistics coming in, you can view basic statistics like sessions and bounce rate.
-Keep in mind that you only get overall statistics – there’s no statistics on individual pieces of content like with Analytify.
+Keep in mind that you only get overall statistics – there’s no statistics on individual pieces of content.

 In addition to those dashboards, it helps you set up tracking for:

 - Outbound link clicks (as either pageviews or events)